Kentucky Earned Income Tax Credit

 Kentucky can do better

 Kentucky's poverty and unemployment rates are chronically higher than the national average.
+A refundable state Earned Income Tax Credit, especially with broader reforms and especially with wages that keep pace with the costs of living.

 What would a 15% state EITC provide to Kentucky’s working poor?